MadhavJaishi/Pagination_Feature_React/README.md

 │-- package.json
 │-- README.md

-🤝 Contributing
+## 🤝 Contributing
 Contributions are welcome!
 Feel free to fork this repository and submit pull requests.

-📜 License

-This project is licensed under the MIT License.

 💡 Enjoy coding!
-Made with ❤️ by Your Name
+Made with ❤️ by Madhav